huangleiBuaa/CenteredWN/README.md

    th preProcess_div256.lua
  ```
 We get the preprocessed SVHN dataset for MLP architecture.
-Note that this script is based on the dataset process script at: https://github.com/torch/tutorials/blob/master/A_datasets/svhn.lua
+Note that this script is based on the [Torch script for SVHN](https://github.com/torch/tutorials/blob/master/A_datasets/svhn.lua)

 *	Execute:
 ```Bash